MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/define-action-command.md

 ### Create an action command manually

-To manually add your action-based messaging extension command to your app manifest, you must  add the follow parameters to your `composeExtension.commands` array of objects.
+To manually add your action-based messaging extension command to your app manifest, you must  add the follow parameters to the `composeExtension.commands` array of objects.

 | Property name | Purpose | Required? | Minimum manifest version |
 |---|---|---|---|